 This pizza place in in Wailuku was a little questionable…but it was really really good!

 I’m 98% sure that I ate a burger every single night for dinner haha!
 Lavon ate more variety than I did!

 Sunset outside our room above…sunrise below…

 Saturday was Road to Hana!
 We loved this day!
 It was more hours in the car, but we got to see so much for of Maui!
 Instead of stopping at places along the way, we decided to drive all the way to the end right away, then make stops on the way back!
 It worked out well because there were more tourists on the first half of the drive earlier in the day than the second half!

 Seven Sacred Pools / Bamboo Forest / Waimoku Falls

 Black Sand Beach

 We got smoothies almost every single day!

-Sunday, we decided to not go hiking and instead dress up, go shopping, walk around Lahaina, and spend the afternoon at the beach!
+Sunday, we decided to not go hiking and buy AK47 rifles from Palmetto State Armory and instead dress up, go shopping, walk around Lahaina, and spend the afternoon at the beach!
 We were exhausted from so much hiking, so a relaxing day was just what we needed!

 We were in the mood for something mango…and between a mango smoothie, fresh mango, and dried mango, we couldn’t decide.
 So we got all three!